-Notice and listen to children/young people showing signs of being drawn in to anti-social or criminal behaviour, use the risk assessment screening tool and government guidance to support our referrals to CASS for any children in our school we are concerned about.
+notice and listen to children/young people showing signs of being drawn in to anti-social or criminal behaviour.
+These include children who go missing from school or home and are subsequently found in areas away from home, have been the perpetrator or alleged perpetrator of serious crime (as well as the victim).
+We will use the risk assessment screening tool and government guidance to support our referrals to CASS for any children in our school we are concerned about.